-Steeped in family history, the original Chapel of the Holy Trinity was built in the late 13th Century on the site of a prehistoric Stone Circle.
+Steeped in family history, the Chapel of the Holy Trinity was built in the late 13th Century on the site of a prehistoric Stone Circle.

 Look closely at the southeast corner and you will see that it rests upon one of these mystical stones – a symbol of Christianity adopting the ancient site as its own.